-Regardless of the mode selected by the MODE/PLLIN pin, the regulator will always start in pulse-skipping mode up to TK/SS = 0.64V.
+Regardless of the mode selected by the MODE/PLLIN pin, the regulator will always start in pulse skipping mode up to TK/SS = 0.64V.
 Between TK/SS = 0.64V and 0.74V, it will operate in forced continuous mode and revert to the selected mode once TK/SS > 0.74V.
 The output ripple is minimized during the 100mV forced continuous mode window ensuring a clean PGOOD signal.

 When the channel is configured to track another supply, the feedback voltage of the other supply is duplicated by a resistor divider and applied to the TK/SS pin.
-Therefore, the voltage ramp rate on this pin is determined by the ramp rate of the other supply's voltage.
-Note that the small soft-start capacitor charging current is always flowing, producing a small offset error.
-To minimize this error, select the tracking resistive divider value to be small enough to make this error negligible.
+Therefore,

-In order to track down another channel or supply after the soft-start phase expires, the LTC3850 is forced into continuous mode of operation as soon as $V{FB}$ is below the undervoltage threshold of 0.74V regardless of the setting on the MODE/PLLIN pin.
-However, the LTC3850 should always be set in force continuous mode tracking down when there is no load.
+In order to track down another channel or supply after the soft-start phase expires, the LTC3853 is forced into continuous mode of operation as soon as V{FB} is below the undervoltage threshold of 0.74V regardless of the setting of the MODE/PLLIN pin.
+However, the LTC3853 should always be set in force continuous mode tracking down when there is no load.
 After TK/SS drops below 0.1V, its channel will operate in discontinuous mode.